-In this article we will see the main Korean honorary titles.
-You will see the meanings of neem; ssi; nuna; unni; hyung; oppa; ajumma; ajusshi; sunbae; hubae; seonsaeng; gun; yang; gaju and naeuri.
+In this article we will see the main Korean honorifics.
+You will see the meanings of neem; ssi; nuna; unni; hyung; oops; ajumma; ajusshi; sunbae; hubae; seonsaeng; gun; yang; gaju and naeuri.

-Korea, like Japan, also uses treatment suffixes.
-It is very important to follow these rules of using honorary names, after all, nobody wants to make a mistake on their way to some country.
+Korea, like Japan, also uses address suffixes.
+It is very important to follow these rules of use honorific names, after all, nobody wants to make a faux pas when going to a country.

-The honorary title is generally used to refer to the person you are talking to, or when referring to a third party.
+The honorific is generally used to refer to the person you are talking to, or when referring to a third party.
 It is never used to refer to itself, except for dramatic effect, or in some exceptional cases.

-The honorary titles are equivalent to Lord, Madam, Young, Master, Highness and similar words.
-The difference is that in Asian culture these honorary titles are common and it is part of the daily life of the population to use them.
+Honorary titles are equivalent to Lord, Lady, Young, Master, highness and similar words.
+The difference is that in Asian culture these honorifics are common and it is part of everyday life for the population to use them.

-It is impossible not to come across the use of these titles in manhwa, novels, Korean literature and even in K-POP.
-The practice of a country must not be left to be used by a foreigner, that is the rule, it is etiquette.
+It is impossible not to come across the use of these titles in manhwa, novels, Korean literature and even K-POP.
+The practice of a country should not be left out of use by a foreigner, this is a rule, it is etiquette.

-As in Japan, there are titles that fall out of favor because they are few used or because they have outdated meanings.
-But it is important to know even these, in case an extremely formal situation occurs.
+As in Japan, there are titles that fall into disuse because they are rarely used or because they have outdated meanings.
+But it is important to know even these, in case a situation of extreme formality occurs.

-– Nim: It is a formal way to address an older person or one who is more respectful than you.
-Just being a suffix.
+– neem: It's a formal way to address a person older or more respectful than you.
+Being just a suffix.

-– Ssi: Used formally to address strangers or strangers.
-Just being a suffix.
+– ssi: Used formally to address a stranger or strangers to you.
+Being just a suffix.

-– Nuna: It is a friendly, more intimate way, used only for women who are older than the man she is talking to.
-It can be used as a suffix or also as a Vocative when addressing women.
+– Nuna: It's a friendly, more intimate form, used only for women who are older than the man she's talking to.
+It can be used as a suffix or also as a Vocative when addressing a woman.

-– Unni: Unlike Nuna, Unni is used in the same friendly and more intimate way, only it is used for a woman to refer to another, if she is older.
-It can be used as a suffix, but you can directly call someone with it.
+– unni: Unlike Nuna, Unni is used in the same friendly and more intimate way, except that it is used for a woman to refer to another, in case she is older.
+It can be used as a suffix, but one can directly call someone with it.

-– Hyung: This is for men.
+– hyung: This one is for men.
 A friendly way to address another man, as long as he is older.
-It can be used as a suffix, but you can directly call someone with it.
+It can be used as a suffix, but one can directly call someone with it.

-Oppa: It is a friendly way to address a man who is older than you, use it if you are a woman.
+Oppa: It's a friendly way to address a man who is older than you, use it if you're a woman.
 Even though it is not synonymous, it can be used to address your boyfriends.
 Likewise, it can be used as a suffix, and also to be used directly.

-– Ajumma: It is used to refer to middle-aged women, between 35 and 55.
-Be careful when calling someone under 35 as Ajumma, it can be offensive and rude on your part.
-It is more common to use it alone, but it can be used as a suffix as
+– help: It is used to refer to middle-aged women, between their 35 to 55.
+Be careful when calling someone under 35 years old Ajumma, it may be offensive and rude of you.
+It is most commonly used alone, but it can be used as a suffix as well.

-well.– Ajusshi: Used to refer to men of the same age group as Ajumma.
-Younger people in their 30s prefer to be called hyung/oppa by younger people.
+– ajusshi: Used to refer to men of the same age group as the Ajumma.
+Younger people in their 30s prefer to be called hyung/oppa by those younger than them.
 It can be used as a suffix or to refer directly.

 What does Sunbae, Hubae and SEONSAENG mean?

-– Sunbae: It is used as in the case of “Senpais”, used for older colleagues or people you see as a helper, counselor or mentor.
+– sunbae: It is used as in the case of “Senpais”, used for older colleagues or people you see as a helper, adviser or mentor.
 It can be used as a suffix or also used to refer directly.

-– Hubae: This is the opposite, it is used for the youngest, as in Kouhai in Japanese.
-Almost always used in third person and little used directly in another.
+– hubae: This one is backwards, it's used for the younger ones, like in Kouhai in Japanese.
+Used almost always in the third person and seldom used directly to the other person.

-– Seonsaeng: He is usually translated as a teacher, however, he has much more formality, being used as a way of respecting the person he addresses.
-It is customary to add ‘-nim’ to call the person.
-It is common to see children and teenagers adding ‘-without’ to, in a way, pronounce 'seonsaeng-nim’ more quickly.
+– Seonsaeng: It is usually translated as teacher, however, this has much more formality, being used as a form of respect for the person addressed.
+It is customary to add '-neem' to call the person.
+It is common to see children and teenagers adding '-ssem' to, in a way, pronounce 'seonsaeng–neem' more quickly.

-– Gun: Used sparingly for occasions of extreme formality, such as weddings, it is usually used after the first name or the full name.
-Being used exclusively and exclusively for men, mostly the host.
+– gun: Used sparingly for occasions of extreme formality, such as weddings, it is usually used after the first name or full name.
+Being used exclusively and only for men, mostly, the host.

-– Yang: Used sparingly for occasions of extreme formality, such as weddings, it is usually used after the first name or the full name.
-Being used exclusively and exclusively for women, mostly the hostess.
+– yang: Used sparingly for occasions of extreme formality, such as weddings, it is usually used after the first name or full name.
+Being used exclusively and only for women, mostly the hostess.

-NOTE: These fees are falling out of favor due to formality.
+NOTE: These honorifics are falling out of use due to formality.

-– Gaju: Used for clan leaders or for parents and heads of household.
-Can be used accompanied by -nim or alone.
+– Gaju: Used for clan leaders or for parents and householders.
+Can be used with –neem or alone.

-– Naeuri: Used in the past to refer to people of the highest classes and status, however, inferior to his Excellency, used by commoners in the Joseon Dynasty.
+– naeuri: Used formerly to refer to people of the highest ranks and status, but lower than His Excellency, used by commoners in the Joseon Dynasty.

 Comparison between Korean and Japanese honorifics

-It is possible to say that the Korean and Japanese honorifics are completely different.
-Since there are few suffixes that resemble the other language.
+You can see the list of Japanese Honors Click Here.
+It is possible to say that Korean and Japanese honorifics are completely different.
+Since there are few suffixes that are similar to the other language.

-Korean suffixes are more difficult than Japanese ones, but of course, studying a language is never easy, it is a matter of practice and dedication.
-So, just as Japanese is possible to learn Korean, don’t you think?
+Korean suffixes are more difficult than Japanese ones, but of course, studying a language is never easy, it's a matter of practice and dedication.
+So just like Japanese is possible learn korean, do not you think?

-Some similarities in the suffixes or use of them are also due to Chinese culture and cultural influences spread throughout Asia.
-You may also want to see some similarities and differences between the Chinese, Korean and Japanese languages.
+Some similarities in suffixes or their use are also due to Chinese culture and cultural influences spread across Asia.
+You might also want to see some similarities and differences between Chinese, Korean and Japanese languages.

 I hope you enjoyed this article.
-If you liked it, share and leave your comments!
-Thanks and see you in the next article!
+If you liked it, share it and leave your comments!
+Thank you and until the next article!